High Performance. Platform-Optimized. iOS & Android.

 Higher Development Cost

-Developing native apps for multiple platforms requires separate codebases (one for iOS and another for Android), which increases development time and cost.
+Developing native apps for multiple platforms requires separate codebases for iOS and Android, increasing development time and cost.

 Longer Development Time